ptitSeb/box86/docs/COMPILE.md

 *to have ARM Dynarec*

 The Dynarec is only available on the ARM architecture(Right now, anyways.).
 Notes also that VFPv3 and NEON are required for the Dynarec.
 Activate it by using `-DARM_DYNAREC=1`.
 Also, be sure to use `-marm` in compilation flags (because many compileur use Thumb as default, and the dynarec will not work in this mode).
+Note that compiling with `ARM_DYNAREC` but without hardware profile is not advise.
+If you get error building that "target CPU does not support ARM mode", then try to pick hardware profile (like ODROID for armv7 or PI4 for armv8).
+Also, if you are using a 64bits with armhf multiarch, it's much easier to pick one of the hardware profile like `RPI4ARM64`, `RK3399`, `PHYTIUM` or `SD845`.

 *not building from a git clone*